Flamekin/dc720-website/content/meeting/first_meeting.md

   meetingdate = '2025-10-03T18:00:00-06:00'
 +++

-We will be meeting at MMM HQ in Downtown Longmont (712 Main Street).
-The topic is (TBD).
+712 Main Street

+Longmont, CO

 <!--more-->

 Free downtown parking nearby is available in the lot off 6th and Kimbark.
-There is also more at (fill this in when we have more information).